cybernerddd/Web-app-hacking/javascript_basics/javascript_basics.md

 **let**
 let target = "example.com"; //Modern, block-scoped.
-Can be updated but not redeclared
+Can be updated but not redeclared let is the preferred way to declare a variable when it can be reassigned

 **const**
-const tool = "Burp Suite";
+const is the preferred way to declare a variable with a constant value const tool = "Burp Suite";

 ```

 ## Mathematical Assignment Operators